Jiang Wenhao (footballer): Career

 Jiang returned to Guoan ahead of the 2023 season.
 He made his league debut for the club on 23 May 2023 in a 6–2 victory against Cangzhou Mighty Lions, coming on as a substitute in the 84th minute for Wang Ziming.
 Jiang's role became more significant as the season progressed, playing 9 matches in a span of 10 games between July and August 2023, including starting in the match against rivals Shanghai Shenhua.
 However, he suffered a head injury only 15 minutes in the game, and required stitches.
 He featured only once after the injury in the 2023 season.

 Jiang had limited opportunities in the first half of the 2024 season with Guoan, appearing in only 3 games.
 He was loaned out to fellow Chinese Super League club Changchun Yatai in July 2024 as he searched for more minutes.
 At Changchun, Jiang took part in 6 games across league and cup, and returned to Guoan after the season concluded.

 In January 2025, ahead of the 2025 season, Jiang suffered an anterior cruciate ligament injury on his left knee in a training match against Chongqing Tonglianglong.
 This was his second ACL injury on the same knee, with the first such injury occurring 7 years prior.
 He was expected to recover in 6 months.
 Jiang returned from injury in style on 20 August 2025.
 He came on as a substitute in Guoan's Chinese FA Cup semi-final against Yunnan Yukun in the 69th minute and scored a left-footed stunner from outside the box with his first touch, extending the Guoan lead to 5–0 in a 7–0 victory.

+On 3 July 2026, Jiang was loaned to China League One side Shaanxi Union for the rest of 2026 season.